-Jet.com requires new sellers to complete an Onboard Runway before you can list and sell on Jet.com.
+Jet.com requires new sellers* to complete an Onboard Runway before you can list and sell on Jet.com.
 The Onboard Runway utilizes Test API credentials to upload a product and its inventory, generate and process orders, and manage returns.

-To complete the Test API step of the Jet onboard Runway, you must have completed the Company Details, Bank Details, Fulfillment Settings and Contact Information steps, as seen below.
+Before starting the Jet onboard Runway, you must have completed the Company Details, Bank Details, Fulfillment Settings and Contact Information steps, as seen below.

 In Jet, go to the API tab.

 On the righthand side of the page is the Test API Keys section.
 Copy the API User and Secret and go to ShipStation.